Main Content start here

 Market Overview

-The Analytical Instrument Market size in India was valued at USD 942.86 million in 2024 and is projected to reach USD 1,316.67 million by 2030, growing at a CAGR of 6.01% during the 2025–2030 period.
+The Analytical Instrument Market in India was valued at USD 942.86 million in 2024 and is projected to reach USD 1,316.67 million by 2030, growing at a CAGR of 6.01% over 2025-2030.
 This steady expansion reflects the growing importance of advanced analytical technologies across research, industrial production, and regulatory testing.

 Key Market Drivers